alx-alexpark/parkalex.dev/README.md

+# My personal website I guess?
+At least a starting point :)

-# NextJS - Typescript - MDX - Blog
+### NextJS - Typescript - MDX - Blog

 A Next.js starter for your next blog or personal site.
 Built with: